 Going With Commandr

-Commandr can dramatically extend the power of Google Now.
+Commandr can dramatically extend the power of Google Assistant.
 It gives you the ability to toggle hardware switches and control the music with simple voice commands.
-It adds tons of commands to Google Now, which makes voice-control functionality even more useful.
+It adds tons of commands to Google Assistant, which makes voice-control functionality even more useful.

 It plugs into Google’s voice assistant, and lets you better use your device by making voice commands.
 It uses the "run-as-per-need" mode, and that’s why, it doesn’t slow down your mobile device or decrease your battery’s life like a hungry beast!